Tay Yong Kwang: Murder of football player Sulaiman bin Hashim

-On 31 May 2001, a 17-year-old footballer Sulaiman bin Hashim, together with his two friends, were attacked by a 8-member, all Malay Salakau gang at South Bridge Road.
-Sulaiman was grievously assaulted by the Salakau gang members while his other two friends managed to flee and call the police.
-Sulaiman was killed in the gangfight, with two fatal knife wounds out of the thirteen he suffered being the cause of his death.
-Within the next 13 months, six of the gang members involved were arrested and eventually sentenced to jail and caning for culpable homicide, rioting and voluntarily causing grievous hurt, while the remaining two assailants were never caught till today.
-One of these gang members, 22-year-old Muhamad Hasik bin Sahar, stood trial before JC Tay Yong Kwang in the High Court on 9 May 2002.
+On 31 May 2001, 17-year-old footballer Sulaiman bin Hashim, together with his two friends, were attacked by a 8-member Malay Salakau gang at South Bridge Road.
+Sulaiman was killed in the gangfight, with two fatal knife wounds out of the thirteen he suffered being the cause of his death, while his other two friends managed to flee and call the police.
+One of the gang members, 22-year-old Muhamad Hasik bin Sahar, stood trial before Tay in the High Court on 9 May 2002.

-After pleading guilty to a reduced charge of culpable homicide not amounting to murder (or manslaughter), Hasik was sentenced to life imprisonment and 16 strokes of the cane by Tay, who backdated the sentence to the date of Hasik's arrest on 15 June 2001.
 Before the incident, Hasik was previously convicted of causing hurt with dangerous weapons, and sentenced to reformative training at the age of 16 in 1996.
-When delivering his verdict, and having made reference to Hasik's criminal records, JC Tay felt that Hasik has not "learnt his lesson" even after his previous experience in court, and now that he has committed a crime of greater violence and an innocent life has been lost as a result, the judicial commissioner felt that it was not inappropriate to have Hasik jailed for life.
-In his words, JC Tay reiterated in his judgement:
+When delivering his verdict on May 2022, and having made reference to Hasik's criminal records, Tay felt that Hasik has not "learnt his lesson" even after his previous experience in court, and now that he has committed a crime of greater violence and an innocent life has been lost as a result, the then-judicial commissioner sentenced Hasik to life imprisonment and 16 strokes of the cane after pleading guilty to a reduced charge of culpable homicide not amounting to murder (or manslaughter), and backdated the sentence to the date of Hasik's arrest on June 2001.
+In his words, Tay reiterated in his judgement:

 Those who feel victorious in being vicious and who have no qualms about the annual celebration of one's birth culminating in the untimely death of another will have to spend all subsequent birthdays within prison walls until such time as they are eligible for parole.

 Later, in August 2002, Hasik's appeal for a lighter sentence was rejected by the Court of Appeal.